Central-California-Health-Foundation/The-Structural-Friction-Model/README.md

 ## VI.
 Significance & Policy Implications
 Shifting the intervention locus from the individual to the environment provides a quantifiable mandate for policy reform.
 Educational interventions in high-friction environments are mathematically constrained from reaching optimal outcomes.
 High cognitive load and resource exhaustion make this limitation inevitable.

-Public health capital requires redirection toward structural subsidies—localized food systems, transit integration, and direct economic relief.
+Public health capital requires massive redirection toward structural subsidies—localized food systems, transit integration, and direct economic relief.
 By targeting the *cost* of adherence [7], we move past the moralization of "lifestyle choices."
 Public health becomes the engineering of structural support for latent human will.

 ***

 ## Strictly Cited References
-1. W. S. Robinson (1950).
-Ecological Correlations and the Behavior of Individuals. *American Sociological Review*. https://doi.org/10.2307/2087176
+1. Robinson, W. S. (1950).
+Ecological Correlations and the Behavior of Individuals. *American Sociological Review*.

-2. Zihao Yi, Masoud Khani, Mohammad Assadi Shalmani, Amirsajjad Taleban, Jennifer T. Fink, Robert F. Frediani, Jake Luo (2026).
-From food deserts to nutritional equity: exposing socioeconomic drivers of hypertension. *Journal of Nutritional Science*. https://doi.org/10.1017/jns.2025.10067
+2. Yi, Z., et al. (2026).
+From food deserts to nutritional equity: exposing socioeconomic drivers of hypertension. *Journal of Nutritional Science*.

-3. Abba, M., Nduka, C., Anjorin, S., Mohamed, S., Agogo, E., Uthman, O. (2021).
-Influence of contextual socioeconomic position on hypertension risk in low- and middle-income countries: disentangling context from composition. *BMC Public Health*. https://doi.org/10.1186/s12889-021-12238-x
+3. Abba, M., et al. (2021).
+Influence of contextual socioeconomic position on hypertension risk. *BMC Public Health*.

-4. Fielder, J. C.; Shi, J.; McGlade, D.; Huys, Q. J.; Steinbeis, N. (2024).
-Sense of control buffers against stress. *biorxiv*. https://doi.org/10.1101/2024.12.05.626945
+4. Fielder, J. C., et al. (2024).
+Sense of control buffers against stress. *biorxiv*.

-5. Valérian Chambon, Nura Sidarus, Patrick Haggard (2014).
-From action intentions to action effects: how does the sense of agency come about?. *Frontiers in Human Neuroscience*. https://doi.org/10.3389/fnhum.2014.00320
+5. Chambon, V., et al. (2014).
+From action intentions to action effects. *Frontiers in Human Neuroscience*.

-6. Damen, T., Müller, B., van Baaren, R., Dijksterhuis, A. (2015).
-Re-Examining the Agentic Shift: The Sense of Agency Influences the Effectiveness of (Self)Persuasion. *PLoS ONE*. https://doi.org/10.1371/journal.pone.0128635
+6. Damen, T., et al. (2015).
+Re-Examining the Agentic Shift. *PLoS ONE*.

-7. Klaus Mann, Michael Möcker, Joachim Grosser (2019).
-Adherence to long-term prophylactic treatment: microeconomic analysis of patients’ behavior and the impact of financial incentives. *Health Economics Review*. https://doi.org/10.1186/s13561-019-0222-1
+7. Mann, K., et al. (2019).
+Adherence to long-term prophylactic treatment: microeconomic analysis. *Health Economics Review*.

-8. Emilie A. Caspar, Frederike Beyer, Axel Cleeremans, Patrick Haggard (2021).
-The obedient mind and the volitional brain: A neural basis for preserved sense of agency and sense of responsibility under coercion. *PLoS ONE*. https://doi.org/10.1371/journal.pone.0258884
+8. Caspar, E. A., et al. (2021).
+The obedient mind and the volitional brain. *PLoS ONE*.

-9. Irene Valori, Laura Carnevali, Giulia Mantovani, Teresa Farroni (2022).
-Motivation from Agency and Reward in Typical Development and Autism: Narrative Review of Behavioral and Neural Evidence. *Brain Sciences*. https://doi.org/10.3390/brainsci12101411
+9. Valori, I., et al. (2022).
+Motivation from Agency and Reward. *Brain Sciences*.

-10. Marika Mariano, Nicole Kuster, Matilde Tartufoli, Laura Zapparoli (2024).
-How aging shapes our sense of agency. *Psychonomic Bulletin & Review*. https://doi.org/10.3758/s13423-023-02449-1
+10. Mariano, M., et al. (2024).
+How aging shapes our sense of agency. *Psychonomic Bulletin & Review*.

-11. Kelsey Perrykkad, Rebecca P. Lawson, Sharna Jamadar, Jakob Hohwy (2021).
-The effect of uncertainty on prediction error in the action perception loop. *Cognition*. https://doi.org/10.1016/j.cognition.2021.104598
+11. Perrykkad, K., et al. (2021).
+The effect of uncertainty on prediction error. *Cognition*.

-12. Imaizumi, S.; Tanno, Y.; Imamizu, H. (2018).
-Compress global, dilate local: Intentional binding in action-outcome alternations. *biorxiv*. https://doi.org/10.1101/507582
+12. Imaizumi, S., et al. (2018).
+Compress global, dilate local: Intentional binding. *biorxiv*.

-13. Takumi Tanaka (2024).
-Evaluating the Bayesian causal inference model of intentional binding through computational modeling. *Scientific Reports*. https://doi.org/10.1038/s41598-024-53071-7
+13. Tanaka, T. (2024).
+Evaluating the Bayesian causal inference model of intentional binding. *Scientific Reports*.

-14. Leah L Zullig, Dan V Blalock, Samantha Dougherty, Rochelle Henderson, Carolyn C Ha, Megan M Oakes, Hayden B Bosworth (2018).
-The new landscape of medication adherence improvement: where population health science meets precision medicine. *Patient preference and adherence*. https://doi.org/10.2147/PPA.S165404
+14. Zullig, L. L., et al. (2018).
+The new landscape of medication adherence improvement. *Patient preference and adherence*.